“Why are you so nervous?”

 These are not the perfect days to whip out those brand new heels.
 Your discomfort may distract you from completing the best exam possible.
 Don’t worry, you will work your way up to comfortably strutting down the hall in no time.

 5. DON’T get there BARELY on time

 Leave 30 minutes before your patient’s appointment time to settle in, set up your equipment (if needed) and read over their file.
 You need this time to quiet your mind and get into the right headspace.
 The last thing you want to be is flustered by barely making it in time.

 No one is immune to mistakes and nerves.
 The most important part is how we recover and learn from them.
 We can either choose to get caught up in the moment and berate ourselves for our lack of knowledge OR see it as an opportunity to grow.
 Each patient we see while under supervision is a chance to practice a new skill, test out a new communication strategy or increase our speed.

 For those of you who have yet to experience completing a full eye exam, your first day will be here sooner than you think.
 You will be out of the pre-clinic and into an exam room in no time.
 The first few exams may not be easy, but you will surprise yourself with how fast you can grow and learn from your mistakes.

-Maybe you’ve already experienced your first day in clinic, sitting in the swivel “doctor” stool with a patient in front of you.
-Perhaps it was nerve-wracking and you weren’t sure what to do next, looking hopefully over your shoulder for a supervisor to tell you what to do.
+Maybe you’ve already experienced your first day in the clinic, sitting on the swivel “doctor” stool with a patient in front of you.
+Perhaps it was nerve-wracking, and you weren’t sure what to do next, looking hopefully over your shoulder for a supervisor to tell you what to do.
 Or, maybe it felt like a relief to be finally able to do an exam on your own.
-Regardless of how you felt back then, you have come a long way and now it is your turn to pass on your wisdom.
+Regardless of how you felt back then, you have come a long way, and now it is your turn to pass on your wisdom.
 Share your most treasured pieces of advice by leaving a comment below.